-- 1. Transfer the CTS for ThreatQ integration (rc_cts_threatq-x.x.x.whl) onto your Resilient Server (or Resilient Integration Server). - 2.
+- 1. Transfer the CTS for ThreatQ integration whl file your Resilient Server (or Resilient Integration Server). - 2.
 Change your user to the user that will be running the resilient integrations.

 Create the user now if you currently do not have one for running Resilient integrations.
 While Root can be used, ThreatQuotient does not recommended using it for this process.